 This is an open event for sharing information and not the time for parent-teacher conferences, which are held during Family Weekend.

 There are times throughout the school year when all Middle School students take a break from campus for ventures out into cities and woodlands.
 Some trips are day-long, while some are overnight.
-Examples of such trips are: Boston, Camp Shepherd, New York City, Hartford Stage and Nature's Classroom in Cape Cod.
+Examples of such trips are: Washington, D.C., Acadia National Park in Maine, Camp Shepard, and Nature's Classroom at Lake George, N.Y.

 The Looking Back/Moving Forward MS Parent Meeting coincides with our Spring Semi-Formal Dance Friday.
 While students are enjoying the dance, parents meet with the Middle School Director to hear about the concluding year, as well as the upcoming school year.